Transportation of Dangerous Goods (TDG) - Overview

 The TDG directorate has published a competency checklist.

 If you are the manufacturer and if your product meets the definition for a dangerous good (and if the dangerous good is not exempt under the TDG Regulations), then the product is regulated under the TDG Regulations.
 In this case, you must comply with the TDG legislation.

 Be sure to examine all of the TDG requirements.
 For example, if your product is not listed in Schedule 1 or Schedule 3, you must test your product according to Part 2.
 If the product meets any of the classification criteria in Part 2, then it is regulated under the TDG Regulations.

-Keep the classification information in case an inspector or a customer requests for a proof of classification (see further below).
+Keep the classification documentation and information in case an inspector or a customer requests for a proof of classification (see further below).

 When the following three conditions are met, the TDG Regulations will apply:

 - the product meets the definition for a dangerous good, and